AdobeDocs/campaign.en/help/v7/production/using/monitoring-processes.md

 * You must have the **netreport.tgz** (Linux installation) or **netreport.zip** (Windows installation) files,
 * We strongly advise you not to install monitoring on the machine to be monitored,
 * it must be installed on a machine with a JRE or a JDK,
 * in Linux, the machine to be monitored must have the **bc** package.
-For more on this, refer to [this section](../../installation/using/installing-packages-with-linux.md#distribution-based-on-rpm--packages).
+For more on this, refer to .

 ### Installation procedure {#installation-procedure}